Purple Heart recipient says pay attention to that Army Training!

 |0

-This work, Purple Heart recipient says pay attention to that Army Training!
-[Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Purple Heart recipient says pay attention to that Army Training!, by MaryTherese Griffin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.